Configuration

 knowledge | Knowledge space repo/paths configuration |

-frontend.config is not a bundle property path.
+frontend.config is not an app property path.
 It belongs in assembly.yaml and is published to the browser through /api/cp-frontend-config.

 ui.main_view is the current reserved UI config surface.
-It is used by bundles such as versatile to describe how a standalone main-view frontend should be built or served.
-Decorator-discovered surfaces such as widgets, APIs, ui_main, and on_message are scanned from the bundle class rather than stored in props.
+It is used by apps such as versatile to describe how a standalone main-view frontend should be built or served.
+Decorator-discovered surfaces such as widgets, APIs, ui_main, and on_message are scanned from the app class rather than stored in props.

 config: